kaaproject/kaa/doc/Glossary/index.md

 ## Endpoint SDK (also, Kaa SDK)

-A library which provides communication, data marshaling, persistence, and other functions available in Kaa for specific type of an endpoint (e.g. Java endpoint SDK, C++ endpoint SDK, C endpoint SDK).
-This SDK can be used to create Kaa clients, which are any pieces of software that utilize Kaa functionality and are installed on some connected devices.
-Refer to Design reference main page for more information.
+The Kaa endpoint SDK is a library which provides communication, data marshalling, persistence, and other functions available in Kaa for specific type of an endpoint (e.g. C-based, C++-based, Java-based, Android-based, Objective-C-based).
+The client SDK abstracts the communication protocol, data persistence, and other implementation details that may be specific for any concrete solution based on Kaa.

 ## External user id